josefadamcik/SofleKeyboard/docs/build_guide.md

 ### Elite-C v3.0

-Elite-C v3.0 had problems when used with split bords (on both halves).
+Elite-C v3.0 had problems when used with split boards (on both halves).
 Those are fixed in version 3.1.
 For v3.0 add `#define SPLIT_USB_DETECT` to `config.h` file.
 I don't have Elite-C so this is untested, but should work.

 ### Typing lag when used without OLED